Managed Virtual Routers with pfSense Routing Control

 - Traffic steering so critical services prefer the best route

-Togglebox engineers help with initial network planning, NAT design, route troubleshooting, and later routing changes so the design stays understandable as your environment grows.
+Togglebox engineers own the initial plan, NAT design, route troubleshooting, and later routing changes, so the routing stays clear and documented as your environment grows.

 These solutions overlap.
 Pick based on your primary goal:

-- Virtual Router: you need routing/NAT control between networks and a place to manage routing
+- Virtual Router: you need routing and NAT control between networks

 - Firewall: you need security-focused ingress/egress rules, segmentation, and filtering